marionebl/jaketrent-blog/content/post/local-auth-koa-api.md

 })))
 app.use(passport.initialize())
 app.use(passport.session())
+// ..
 ```

 - The setting of `app.keys` is for the cookie signing.
 Make sure you have this set or you'll get a funky error saying that there's a cookie setting error and the key needs to be a Buffer.  (agh!)
 For me, I'm setting this in an environment variable, `SECRET_KEY`.
 - The first middleware is the `koa-generic-session` middleware.
 Make sure you `convert` it to make it compatible with koa v2.
-- The `cookie` attribute are all the options for how cookies are set in the browser.
-Noticed, we're setting `signed: true`, hence the need for `SECRET_KEY`.
+- The `cookie` attribute contains all the options for how cookies are set in the browser.
+Notice we're setting `signed: true`, hence the need for `SECRET_KEY`.
 - The `key` attribute is the cookie name, customizable by you.
 - The `store` is the singleton `PgStore` that we instantiated in the `auth/session.js` module.
+Remember to always use this one instance.

 ## Session Store Initialization